 How long will the smell last?
 Usually, it doesn’t last very long.
 Most homeowners only notice the smell during the first few hours after the furnace has been turned on, and then it fades as the dust and dirt have been burned off.
 If a few days goes by and you still smell it, change the air filter to see if that helps.
-If it doesn’t, contact Stiles Heating & Cooling to have your HVAC system checked for any other issues.
+If it doesn’t, contact Stiles Heating, Cooling, & Plumbing to have your HVAC system checked for any other issues.

 - Rotten egg or sulfur smell

 If you notice a rotten egg or sulfur smell after turning on your furnace, this is a very serious concern.
 You may have a natural gas leak in your home.

 Why does it smell like that?
 Natural gas is odorless, so a harmless chemical (mercaptan) is added to give natural gas an odor, so you can easily detect a gas leak.
 Most people would describe the odor as smelling like rotten eggs or sulfur.